lukacspapp/GA-SEI-Project-4-Cicero/README.md

 <img src='https://i.imgur.com/cxA5iDw.png'>

-We decided to go for a simple 3-page layout: when the user uploads an image, plays around with filters and then saves it.
+I decided to concentrate the most on the backend for this project as I was focusing on frontend and design in previous projects

 <img src="frontend/src/assets/miro.png" alt="Miro" width="600px">